Shading language: Open Shading Language

-Open Shading Language (OSL) was developed by Sony Pictures Imageworks for use in its Arnold Renderer.
+Open Shading Language (OSL) was developed by Sony Pictures Imageworks for use in its Autodesk Arnold Renderer.
 It is also used by Blender's Cycles render engine.
 OSL's surface and volume shaders define how surfaces or volumes scatter light in a way that allows for importance sampling; thus, it is well suited for physically-based renderers that support ray tracing and global illumination.

 Real-time rendering

 Shading languages for real-time rendering are now widespread.
-They provide both higher hardware abstraction and a more flexible programming model than previous paradigms which hardcoded transformation and shading equations.
-This gives the programmer greater control over the rendering process and delivers richer content at lower overhead.
+They provide both higher hardware abstraction and a more flexible programming model than previous paradigms, which hardcoded transformation and shading equations.
+They deliver more control and richer content with less overhead.

-Shaders that are designed to be executed directly on the GPU became useful for high throughput general processing because of their stream programming model; this led to the development of compute shaders running on similar hardware (see also: GPGPU).
+Shaders that are designed to be executed directly on the GPU became useful for high-throughput general processing because of their stream programming model; this led to the development of compute shaders running on similar hardware (see also: GPGPU).

-Historically, only few such languages were successful in both establishing themselves and maintaining strong market position; a short description of those languages follows below.
+Historically, a few such languages dominated the market; they are described below.